mediamonks/transition-component/docs/guide/muban/README.md

 ```

 ::: warning
-You lose the transition events when you use the scroll transition hook.
+When using this hook there will be no Promise returned by the `transitionIn` / `transitionOut` methods, you can still use the regular event callbacks in the setupOptions though.
 :::